-Always check your favorite online sportsbook for the current odds on Stanley Cup futures but here’s a snapshot of how they look at DraftKings as of Feb.
-11, 2020:
+Always check your favorite online sportsbook for the current odds on Stanley Cup futures but here’s a snapshot of how they look at DraftKings and FanDuel as of Mar.
+9, 2020:

 Two outstanding players, one of which is now a team owner, have helped the Pittsburgh Penguins become one of the most storied franchises in the NHL.